toilets4london/Toilets4LondonApiNew/README.md

 # Work In Progress / Experimental - Toilets4London Api V2

-- This reimplementation is supposed to make this API more scalable to other cities, as data can be loading incrementally, based on location.
+- This reimplementation is supposed to make this API more scalable to other cities, as data can be loaded incrementally, based on location.
-- A new Toilet schema is being trialled with new fields, based on expert recommendation and user research.
+- A new Toilet schema is being trialled with new fields, based on expert recommendations and user research.
 This would cover more details such as RADAR key, changing places etc.
 - This piece of work will also involve improvement of the web scraping scripts, in order to attempt to extract more detailed info wherever possible.

 ### Use of Docker